BMW Introduces ‘Smart Glasses' to Assist Service Technicians at its U.S. Dealerships

 "Vehicle technology is becoming more complex, which only highlights the need for excellent technicians," said Neal Guthrie, department head for technical service, BMW of North America.
 "Hiring top technicians and providing them with the best possible systems and tools with which to work, will be critical to our success."

-With the remote assistance from a BMW expert, the technician woking on the vehicle can collaboratively work through issues to resolve them in a faster and more efficient manner.
+With the remote assistance from a BMW expert, the technician working on the vehicle can collaboratively work through issues to resolve them in a faster and more efficient manner.
 The system is enhanced with Realwear HMT-1 Smart Glasses and Ubimax Augmented Reality Software.

 Technicians working a BMW model can put on a pair of TSARAVision Smart Glasses and connect with engineers and other technical experts at BMW of North America directly via a hands-free video link.
 The HMT-1 Smart Glasses include a high-resolution micro display that fits just below a wearer's line of sight and views like a 7 inch tablet.